What the court considers when making parenting orders

 • living arrangements.

 It doesn’t include day-to-day decisions about the children’s care, such as what the children eat or wear.
-If the court decides both parents have equal shared parental responsibility, then they must try to reach an agreement about major long-term decisions.
+If the court decides both parents are to jointly make decisions , then they must consult and try to reach an agreement about major long-term issues.

-Equal shared parental responsibility isn’t the same as equal parenting time.
+Shared parental responsibility or joint decision making is not the same as equal parenting time.

 Family consultants

-During a family law case, the court may order the people involved in the case to see a family consultant and for a family report to be written.
+During a family law case, the court may order people involved in the case to see a family consultant and for a child impact or family report to be written.

 Family consultants are specialists who give advice to the court in family law cases.
 They may interview the children, the people involved and other significant people in a child’s life.
 They may spend time with the child and other people involved.
 Anything said to a family consultant isn’t confidential and can be used in court as evidence.